evkx/evkx.github.io/content/models/tesla/model_s/Model_S/_index.md

 Tesla Model S has an all-wheel drive system supported by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 117 mm, and the max is 158 mm.
+The minimum ground clearance is 117 mm, and the maximum is 158 mm.

 ### Steering